Sorry, this program is not available for local students.

 If you hold a different visa type, you may be eligible.
 Please contact us for more information.

-RMIT’s double degree is the only one in Victoria that combines financial planning and accounting to develop your knowledge and capabilities to provide business, finance and wealth advice to individual
+This double degree is the only one in Victoria that combines financial planning and accounting to develop your abilities to provide business, finance and wealth advice to individuals and organisations

 Graduates of this program will be a new type of advisory services professional who can provide business, financial and wealth advice on complex financial products and situations for a diverse range of clients.